 Cloud storage: which is best for you?

-Realistically, cloud storage is the cheapest and most secure way to preserve your photos.
+Cloud storage remains one of the easiest and most secure ways to back up your photos.

-Our table, below, tells you what you can get for free and how much you can pay.
-Keep scrolling for more information on these services and how to access them from your phone.
+Our table below tells you what you can get for free and how much you can pay.

 Amazon Photos5GB